European Cargo

-European Cargo Limited is a British cargo airline based at Bournemouth Airport, England, operating a fleet of Airbus A340-600 converted freighters.
-It has a second operating base at Cardiff Airport in South Wales.
+European Cargo was a British cargo airline based at Bournemouth Airport, England, operating a fleet of Airbus A340-600 converted freighters.

 History

 PPE charter flights

-European Cargo began operations in April 2020 when its parent company, European Aviation Air Charter, responded to an urgent charter request by the UK government for PPE transport from Malaysia.
-The carrier operated an initial series of freight services operated by Maleth-Aero of Malta using former Virgin Atlantic A340-600 aircraft which were painted in commemorative liveries as a tribute to the British National Health Service.
+European Cargo began operations in April 2020 when its parent company, European Aviation Air Charter (inoperative as an airline but still active in other aviation businesses), responded to an urgent request by the UK government for PPE transport from Malaysia.
+The carrier operated an initial series of freight services operated by Maleth-Aero of Malta using former Virgin Atlantic A340-600 aircraft, which were painted in commemorative liveries as a tribute to the British National Health Service.

 Establishment of permanent operation

-In December 2020, European Cargo Limited was registered in England and Wales, and shortly thereafter began to take over the operation of the A340-600 airliners from Maltese partner Maleth-Aero.
-These aircraft were thus placed on the UK register beginning in February 2021.
+In December 2020, European Cargo Ltd. was registered in England and Wales, and shortly thereafter began to take over the operation of the A340-600 airliners from Maltese partner Maleth-Aero.
+These aircraft were placed on the UK register beginning in February 2021.

 European Cargo began converting its widebody fleet into permanent freight configuration (the aircraft had been operating as temporary "preighters" - passenger aircraft temporarily repurposed for freight operations) in 2022, with the first of these certified by the EASA in December of that year.
 The airline also received investment from Priority 1, a US logistics broker, in 2022.
-In 2023, European Cargo opened a new route from Bournemouth to Chengdu, and also began fresh fish charters between Harstad/Narvik Airport, Evenes and Heathrow Airport.
+In April 2023, European Cargo opened a new route from Bournemouth to Chengdu, and also began fresh fish charters between Harstad/Narvik Airport, Evenes and Heathrow Airport.
+In March 2026, they opened a new base at Teesside International Airport, with five weekly flights to Ürümqi Tianshan International Airport.

+The airline appeared to have suspended operations on 19 May 2026, casting doubt over its future.
+It was later confirmed on 3 June 2026 that the airline had entered administration, with Teneo Financial Advisory Limted being appointed as joint administrators.

 Destinations

-European Cargo currently serves the following scheduled destinations, alongside a variety of charter routes:
+European Cargo served the following scheduled destinations, alongside a variety of charter routes: